prontog/SOP/README.md

 1. Install [Vagrant](https://www.vagrantup.com/).
 Make sure that *vagrant* is in the PATH.
 1. Install the following vagrant plugins:
 	1. vagrant-hostmanager
-	1. vagrant-proxyconf (if you are behind a proxy)
 	1. vagrant-vbguest
 	1. vagrant-cachier
 	1. vagrant-share
+    1. vagrant-proxyconf (if you are behind a proxy)

 See `vagrant --help` for more info on installing plugins.
 Also note that the HTTP_PROXY and HTTPS_PROXY env vars should be set if you are behind a proxy.

-Note that you can create the file *Vagrantfile.local* and setup the `config.vm.network` and `config.proxy` settings if you need to set a specific *IP* and/or you are behind a proxy.
-You can also add "synced folders".
+If you need to set a specific *IP* and/or you are behind a proxy, you can create the file *Vagrantfile.local* and setup the `config.vm.network` and `config.proxy` settings.
+You can also add extra "synced folders" of you wish.
 For example:

 ```ruby
 config.vm.network "private_network", ip: "192.168.56.7"